As I write this, I sit in an inspired place.

 The art of caring is not something we are taught in school.
 This is why we often don’t understand this... it can seem abstract, or complex.
 But when you value inner sight, and your growth, you can learn.

 Caring is also, often, an external act.
 We care about events, or clients, or a project, or a dream.
-People who are great at caring (closer to 100 degrees) often care more about other people.
+People who are great at caring (closer to 100 degrees) often care more about other people than themselves.
 I’ve seen where this happens and self is sacrificed in the interest of others.
 While this can be powerful, I ask, what will it take?
 What will it take to change?
 I'm assuming change is desired.

 We have indicators in airplanes to remind us to put our own oxygen masks on in case of emergency.
 Yet, if we lack the insight to see how we care, we won’t understand this concept.